szymeqic-git/projekt_psl/README.md

 The HMI is the central control point for plant operations, allowing operators to issue commands using input devices such as mice, keyboards, and touch screens.
 For instance, a pump symbol can indicate whether the pump is running, and a flow meter symbol can display the current flow rate.
 Operators can stop the pump by clicking the mouse or touching the screen, and the HMI will reflect the real-time decrease in fluid flow through the pipe.
 Typically, the HMI software package for a SCADA system includes a drawing tool that operators or maintenance personnel can use to customize how these data points are presented in the interface.
 These representations can be as straightforward as an on-screen traffic light, which mirrors the status of a real traffic light in the field, or as intricate as a multi-projector display illustrating the positions of all elevators in a skyscraper or the locations of all trains on a railway network.

+## 4\.
+SCADA Applications
+#### SCADA (Supervisory Control and Data Acquisition) systems are employed across various industries and industrial sectors for the purposes of monitoring, controlling, and collecting data from processes.

 ##### Źródła:

 * [copadata.com](https://www.copadata.com/pl/product/zenon-software-platform-platforma-programowa-firmy-copa-data/wizualizacja-kontrola/co-to-jest-scada/)